engagementgamelab/Community-PlanIt-Public/README.md

 __A game about your neighborhood.__

+# Instructions on how to deploy #
+Change either config/development.ini or config/production.ini:
+MEDIA_ROOT= /home/ben/git/Community-PlanIt/assets

+; email settings
+[email]
+EMAIL_HOST= dev.communityplanit.org
+EMAIL_PORT= 25
+EMAIL_HOST_USER=
+EMAIL_HOST_PASSWORD=
+EMAIL_USE_TLS= false

+from web/settings.py
+change: config.read('../config/development.ini')
+to config.read('../config/production.ini') on production

+make sure that:
+MEDIA_ROOT= /var/www/cpi/assets/

+make sure that each line in "Datbaase changes to a deployed system" are follows

 # Notes #
 Things marked with a TODO need to be done.
 This is also the section for messages to fix or are strange.

 is_staff in the auth_users table denote admin.
 Figure out the is_staff vs. is_superuser denotes.
 Can either be eleminated? -BMH

-# Database changes to a non-deployed system #
+# Database changes to a deployed system #
 the prompts_profileprompt.avatar column now allows nulls. ~BMH

 alter table accounts_userprofile add foreign key(income_id) references accounts_userprofileincomes(id);